Nike's China sales in spotlight after Xinjiang backlash

-June 24 (Reuters) - All eyes will be on Nike Inc's (NKE.N) sales forecast for China as it reports quarterly numbers against the backdrop of calls to boycott global brands in the country for their comments on alleged human rights abuses in Xinjiang.
+(Reuters) - All eyes will be on Nike Inc’s sales forecast for China as it reports quarterly numbers against the backdrop of calls to boycott global brands in the country for their comments on alleged human rights abuses in Xinjiang.

 While overall results are expected to get a boost as Americans spend their stimulus checks on Air Max and Jordan sneakers, sales growth in China, Nike’s fastest growing business with a roughly 20% share of the total revenue, has shown signs of slowing following the backlash.